Survey Results - Trainee feedback on Birketts LLP

 Other offices: Cambridge, Norwich, Chelmsford

-Who we are: A top 100 UK law firm in East Anglia with 600+ employees, award winning by The Lex 100 and highly ranked in The Legal 500 and Chambers & Partners.
+Who we are: A top 100 UK law firm in East Anglia with 680+ employees, highly ranked in The Legal 500 and Chambers & Partners and recently awarded Law Firm of the Year: The Independents – Regional at the Lawyer Awards 2019.

-What we do: A full-service law firm, providing legal advice to corporate, commercial and private clients.
-We also house niche areas of law such as charities and social enterprise, shipping, corporate criminal defence and corporate immigration.
+What we do: A full-service law firm, providing legal advice across a wide range of industry sectors.
+We also house niche areas of law such as charities and social enterprise, shipping, regulatory and corporate defence and agriculture.

-What we are looking for: Applications are welcome from both law and non-law students.
-Applicants should have a minimum of a 2(1) degree and good A Level results (minimum B,B,B or equivalent), strong interpersonal skills and a common sense approach.
+What we’re looking for: Applications are welcome from both law and non-law students.
+Applicants should have a minimum of a 2(1) degree and good A Level results (minimum B,B,B or equivalent), strong interpersonal skills and a common-sense approach.

 Perks: 25 days’ holiday plus bank holidays, 5% matched pension contribution, health insurance, season ticket loan, cycle to work scheme, gym membership discount, paid CSR day, social events throughout the year.